Angelika-Kurthen/SouthwestDesertMetacommunities/README.md

 All code for this project is public.

+## Update as of 11/2/2020:
+Currently there is only code for cleaning raw electrical resistance sensor data.

 ### Data included in the Private-MetacommunityData repository
 * Electrical Resistance sensor data
 * Aquatic Insect community data